stoyicker/symbio-assignment/README.md

 1. I'm using the splash activity to perform prefetch.
 I could do this on the main activity too of course, but in detriment of higher coupling.
-2. Even if coupling wasn't a problem (suppose I wasn't doing anything in the splash), runtime configuration changes are slow and are the differences between apps that run only on Pixel and whatnot and apps that run also in budget phones.
+2. Even if coupling wasn't a problem (suppose I wasn't doing anything in the splash), runtime configuration changes are slow and are the differences between apps that run only on Pixel phones and whatnot and apps that run also in budget phones.

-#### Single<List<T>> vs Observable<T>, do you not understand data streams?
+#### Single&lt;List&lt;T&gt;&gt; vs Observable&lt;T&gt;, do you not understand data streams?

 Well enough to know that the response from the only request this app executes is not a data stream.
 We get an ordered bunch of items, that is, a _list_ of items, but only in _one_ bunch at a time.
 Just because there are several items it doesn't mean we should use a stream-like representation - we